On the mixed-model analysis of covariance in cluster-randomized trials: Notation, Assumptions and Mixed-Model ANCOVA

-Assumption~\ref{asp:2} implies that, within each cluster, the enrollment of individuals, as well as the cluster size $N_i$, is random and independent of the remaining data information, including the potential outcomes, treatment, and baseline covariates.
+Assumption~\ref{asp:2} implies that, within each cluster, the enrollment of individuals, as well as the observed cluster size $N_i$, is random and independent of the remaining data information, including the potential outcomes, treatment, and baseline covariates.
 In addition, Assumption~\ref{asp:2} allows for unequal cluster sizes, whose randomness can be attributed to logistical and operational uncertainties across clusters but is otherwise unrelated to the potential outcomes.
 A similar non-informative cluster size assumption has been routinely invoked in the CRT literature, especially for purposes of sample size calculation \citep{eldridge2006sample}.
-In our setup, Assumption~\ref{asp:2} is required for unbiased estimation of the average treatment effect across clusters (defined as $\Delta_2$ in Section~\ref{subsec:estimand}) using mixed-model ANCOVA, where clusters with more individuals enrolled contribute more information to the average treatment effect estimator.
 Finally, Assumption~\ref{asp:2} will be violated when the cluster-specific average treatment effect depends on the cluster size \citep{seaman2014review}, or when informative enrollment of individuals by treatment conditions leads to selection bias \citep{li2021clarifying}.
 We will return to a discussion of these more challenging scenarios in Section \ref{sec:discussion}.

-\subsection{Causal Estimands under the Super-Population Framework}
+\subsection{Causal estimands under the super-population framework}

 Our goal is to estimate the average treatment effect, defined as

 which compares the expected individual-level potential outcomes if a cluster were assigned treatment versus control.
 Given Assumptions \ref{asp:1} and \ref{asp:2}, the estimand can also be written as